MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/index.md

 Style is what makes your app stand out.
 The style guidelines in this section help you create a Fluent Design through color, typography, and new features such as acrylic material and reveal highlight.

+Through WinUI, we provide the latest style embodied in our components.
+Be sure to use the latest WinUI version to keep your apps up-to-date for the current Windows app Fluent styles.
+[Read more](../controls-and-patterns/xaml-styles.md) about how to do this.

 :::row:::
     :::column:::
 ![Image depicting a color gradient.](images/header-color.svg)